Vence L. Bonham Jr.

-Vence L. Bonham Jr., J.D. is the acting Deputy Director of the National Human Genome Research Institute (NHGRI) of the U. S. National Institutes of Health, and is the leader of the NHGRI Health Disparities Unit.
+Vence L. Bonham Jr. is an American lawyer who is the acting Director of the National Human Genome Research Institute (NHGRI) of the U. S. National Institutes of Health, and is the leader of the NHGRI Health Disparities Unit.
 His research focuses on social determinants of health, particularly with regard to the social implications of new genomic knowledge and technologies.

+Mr. Bonham was named acting Director of NHGRI after the departure of longtime Director, Eric D. Green in March 2025.

 Education and career

 Bonham earned his Bachelor of Arts degree from Michigan State University in 1978.
 He taught middle school history and social studies before earning his Juris Doctor degree from Ohio State University Moritz College of Law in 1982.
 His mother was a school social worker and his father was a science teacher.
 He began his career in healthcare law and then obtained a Health Services Research Fellowship from the American Association of Medical Colleges.
 Mr. Bonham then taught health policy and bioethics to medical students at Michigan State for a number of years before starting at the NHGRI in 2002.
 He is a member of the NIH Tribal Health Research Coordinating Committee (THRCC).